Interior-Point-based H2 Controller Synthesis for Compartmental Systems: Basic Results

 \section{Basic Results}

-In this section, we will provide some basic results that are the prerequisites for further advanced discussions.
+This section presents fundamental results essential for subsequent advanced discussions.
 First, we transform the original problem into an optimization problem with polyhedron constraints.
-Second, we derive the gradient of $J(K)$, which is essential for the first-order and the second-order methods.
-Finally, we depict the first-order optimal conditions via KKT conditions. \begin{mythr} Problem DHSCCS is equivalent to the following constrained optimization problem
+Second, we derive the gradient of $J(K)$, which is crucial for the first-order and the second-order methods.
+Finally, we depict the first-order optimal conditions via KKT conditions and define stationary points via these conditions. \begin{mythr} Problem DHSCCS is equivalent to the following constrained optimization problem